elves/elvish/CONTRIBUTING.md

             clean = goimports
             smudge = cat

-    Git will then always run `goimports` for you before comitting, since `.gitattributes` in this repository refers to this filter.
+    Git will then always run `goimports` for you before committing, since `.gitattributes` in this repository refers to this filter.
 More about Git attributes and filters [here](https://www.kernel.org/pub/software/scm/git/docs/gitattributes.html).

 ## Human Communication